-Activity The Council's discretion shall be limited to the following matters: RD5 Filling and excavation which is not a permitted activity under P6, P7, or P8 set out in Rule 5.8.3.1 or filling and excavation which exceeds the standards in P9 of Rule 5.8.3.1. a. wate level effects of filling or excavation on flooding, erways, groundwater and natural ground is on and/or off site, including: Any likelihood of exacerbation of flooding, erosion, or siltation either upstream or downstream of the site. ii.
-Any adverse effects on other properties from disturbances to surface drainage patterns. iii.
-Effects on flood storage capacity and function in the immediate area, and any wider effects on the flood storage in the catchment; and any effects on existing stormwater and flood protection works. iv.
-Any implications for groundwater and the water table, on or off site.
-V. Any benefits associated with flood management. b. proposed mitigation measures, and their ctiveness and environmental impact.
-C. exca effects of the scale and nature of the filling or vation, and location in relation to hbouring sites, including: i.
-Effects on privacy of neighbouring properties and effects on streetscape. ii.
-The stability of adjoining land, and its susceptibility to subsidence or erosion upon excavation or filling taking place. d.
-Effec ct on the reasonable use of the site. e. amei cts on access, character, ecology and nity and sites of archaeological and cultural e, including: i.
-Any adverse effects or benefits for public access, natural character, or ecology of waterways and wetland areas. ii.
-Any adverse effects on amenity values including dust nuisance, visual impact, noise, vibration and traffic associated with the filling or excavation. iii.
+The Council's discretion shall be limited to the following matters:

+- Any likelihood of exacerbation of flooding, erosion, or siltation either upstream or downstream of the site. - ii.
+Any adverse effects on other properties from disturbances to surface drainage patterns. - iii.
+Effects on flood storage capacity and function in the immediate area, and any wider effects on the flood storage in the catchment; and any effects on existing stormwater and flood protection works. - iv.
+Any implications for groundwater and the water table, on or off site. - v.
+Any benefits associated with flood management. - Any proposed mitigation measures, and their effectiveness and environmental impact. - c.
+The effects of the scale and nature of the filling or excavation, and location in relation to neighbouring sites, including: - i.
+Effects on privacy of neighbouring properties and effects on streetscape. - The stability of adjoining land, and its susceptibility to subsidence or erosion upon excavation or filling taking place. - d.
+Effect on the reasonable use of the site. - e.
+Effects on access, character, ecology and amenity and sites of archaeological and cultural value, including: - Any adverse effects or benefits for public access, natural character, or ecology of waterways and wetland areas. - ii.
+Any adverse effects on amenity values including dust nuisance, visual impact, noise, vibration and traffic associated with the filling or excavation.

+Activity The Council's discretion shall be limited to the following matters: iii.
 Effects on sites of archaeological value including consideration of the need to impose an Accidental Discovery Protocol.